Leonamrsm/insiders_clustering/README.md

 ## Next Steps

-- Add the silhouette and UMAP figures referenced above.
-- Add the Metabase dashboard GIF after publishing it to GitHub.
 - Add data-quality checks, structured logging, retries, and alerting to the production pipeline.
 - Monitor cluster stability, data drift, and segment movement over time.
 - Validate campaign impact with an A/B test or another controlled experiment.